craabreu/openmm-nonbonded-slicing/README.md

 this will be the same as OPENMM_DIR, so the plugin will be added to your OpenMM installation.

-6. If you plan to build the OpenCL platform, make sure that OPENCL_INCLUDE_DIR and OPENCL_LIBRARY are set correctly, and that NATIVENONBONDED_BUILD_OPENCL_LIB is selected.
+6. If you plan to build the OpenCL platform, make sure that OPENCL_INCLUDE_DIR and OPENCL_LIBRARY are set correctly, and that NONBONDEDSLICING_BUILD_OPENCL_LIB is selected.

-7. If you plan to build the CUDA platform, make sure that CUDA_TOOLKIT_ROOT_DIR is set correctly and that NATIVENONBONDED_BUILD_CUDA_LIB is selected.
+7. If you plan to build the CUDA platform, make sure that CUDA_TOOLKIT_ROOT_DIR is set correctly and that NONBONDEDSLICING_BUILD_CUDA_LIB is selected.

 8. Press "Configure" again if necessary, then press "Generate".